lunaboppin/departure-board/README.md

-# Northern Ireland Departure board recreated in Python for a Raspberry Pi LCD Screen
+# Northern Ireland Railways departure board recreated in Python for a Raspberry Pi LCD Screen

 Uses the Worldline Tiger API to fetch the data.
 Uses a NodeJS API running pupeteer to fetch the credentials and return back to the python script which calls the Tiger API.